Open0xScope/openscope/README.md

 ## How OpenScope works

-The OpenScope Subnet will have 3 phase, with diffent miner tasks & validator tasks, right now we are in Phase 1.
+The OpenScope Subnet will have 3 phase, with different miner tasks & validator tasks, right now we are in Phase 1.

 ### Phase 1